pong42-dev/ft_transcendence/docs/front-docs/internationalization-guide.md

 3. Review the file again to ensure the changes are correct.

 ## Reviewing for Hardcoded Text
-When files are given in the prompt, you must review them file by file to find any text strings that are not internationalized.
+When files are given in the prompt, you must review them file by file. if all user facing text strings are already internationalized, do nothing. if there are any user-facing text strings that are not internationalized, internationalize them.
 All user-facing text should use `i18next.t('key.name')` instead of being hardcoded.
 This specifically applies to user-facing text, not internal messages like console logs.
 Do not make uninstructed changes.